dart-lang/language/working/control-flow-collections/feature-specification.md

     1. If the `for-in` element declares a variable, discard it.

+1. Else, if `element` is an asynchronous `await for-in` element:

+    1. Evaluate the stream expression to a value `stream`.
+It is a dynamic error if `stream` is not an instance of a class that implements `Stream`.

+    1. Create a new `Future`, `streamDone`.

+    1. Evaluate `await streamDone`.

+    1. Listen to `stream`.
+On each data event `event` the stream sends:

+        1. If the `for-in` element declares a variable, create a fresh `variable` for it.
+Otherwise, use the existing `variable` it refers to.

+        1. Bind `event` to `variable`.

+        1. Evaluate the body element using this procedure in the scope of `variable`.
+If this raises an exception, complete `streamDone` with it as an error.

+    1. If the `for-in` element declares a variable, discard it.

+    1. If `stream` raises an exception, complete `streamDone` with it as an error.
+Otherwise, when all events in the stream are processed, complete `streamDone` with `null`.

 1. Else, if `element` is a C-style `for` element:

     1. Evaluate the initializer clause of the element, if there is one.